MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use Azure Backup to back up SAP application server VMs.

 - Use Azure Backup for SAP HANA databases smaller or equal to 2 tebibytes (TiB).
-Azure Backup currently supports up to 2 TiB, but it doesn't currently support hsr.
+Azure Backup currently supports up to 2 TiB, but it doesn't currently support HSR.
 [This outline](/azure/backup/sap-hana-backup-support-matrix) lists updated Azure Backup restrictions.

 - For a HANA database larger than 2 TiB, select a native a HANA database backup, and copy it to Azure Blob Storage requirements.
 Use the 'AzCopy' utility to copy the backup files to Blob Storage.

 - Use Azure ExpressRoute to connect customer sites (on-premises) to primary and secondary (DR) Azure regions.
 You can also set up a VPN connection between customer sites (on-premises) to primary and secondary (DR) Azure regions.

 - For SUSE Linux enterprise server (sles), use a stonith block device (sbd) (up to three sbds in different fds) or an Azure fence agent; additional VMs aren't required.
-Refer to [sles pacemaker](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker) if you plan to use Azure fence agents.
+Refer to [sles Pacemaker](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker) if you plan to use Azure fence agents.

 - Use an Azure fence agent for Red Hat Enterprise Linux.

-- For ascs clusters, use Azure Site Recovery to replicate cluster VMs to the DR site.
-When you invoke DR, you'll need to reconfigure the pacemaker cluster on the DR site; for example, replace 'vip', `corosync.conf`, and so on.
+- For ASCS clusters, use Azure Site Recovery to replicate cluster VMs to the DR site.
+When you invoke DR, you'll need to reconfigure the Pacemaker cluster on the DR site; for example, replace 'vip', `corosync.conf`, and so on.

 - Use Azure Site Recovery to replicate application servers to the DR site.
 Do not use Azure Site Recovery to replicate database servers.

-- Use database-native replication methods like an hsr database DR sync.
+- Use database-native replication methods like an HSR database DR sync.

 - For VNet applications requiring DR network access, make sure that the VNet is peered to the secondary (DR) region.
-For example, hsr replication will required an SAP HANA database VNet to be peered to the secondary site's SAP HANA database VNet.
+For example, HSR replication will required an SAP HANA database VNet to be peered to the secondary site's SAP HANA database VNet.

 - You can also [use VNet to ExpressRoute peering](/azure/expressroute/expressroute-howto-linkVNet-portal-resource-manager) or [ExpressRoute globalreach](/azure/expressroute/expressroute-global-reach) instead of VNet peering.

 - The primary VNet's classless inter-domain routing (CIDR) shouldn't conflict or overlap with the disaster site VNet's CIDR.

-- The load balancer configuration should be in front of dual web dispatchers and ascs and database nodes.
+- The load balancer configuration should be in front of dual web dispatchers and ASCS and database nodes.

 - Make sure that the floating IP is enabled in the load balancer.